joel-wehr/Dual_Probe_Thermocouple_Temperature_Monitor_Project/README.md

 The Yellow circles show were you should have solder joints for the breakout boards, and the yellow lines show were you should have a wire jumper.
 Only solder the jumpers down at the ENDS, and do not connect any pads in between.

 https://www.dropbox.com/s/jpgsjsh3i7ed7bo/Protoboard_Wiring_Diagram.pdf

+You need to solder two wires to the top of each of the thermocouple breakouts, that will connect to the thermocouple jacks on our enclosure.
+You should leave 4-6" of extra wire to route to the top.